SergiColl5/Data-cleaning-shark-attack/README.md

 I listed four hypotheses to help me understand the patterns.

-1. Shark's nationality affects how sexist they are.
+### 1. Shark's nationality affects how sexist they are.

-2. There are species more sexist than others.
+### 2. There are species more sexist than others.

-3. Female victims suffer a fatal attack more often than male.
+### 3. Female victims suffer a fatal attack more often than male.

-4. Sharks prefer young ladies rather than old boys.
+### 4. Sharks prefer young ladies rather than old boys.

-5. Depending on what activity you do, it is more likely to receive a shark attack.
+### 5. Depending on what activity girls do, it is more likely to receive a shark attack.

 These hypotheses will drive my investigation and will lead us to understand if sharks are sexist or not, if there is a specific species that it's still stuck in the last century, if sharks are more sexist in an specific areas of the world, and if the sharks tend